ExillustX/disboardBump/README.md

-# discordmeBump
+# disboardBump
-A Node.js tool that makes it easier bump your servers on discord.me
+Bump your servers on Disboard automatically!